minhduc2803/Project-Euler/README.md

 # Project-Euler

-My solution programs for some problems from https://projecteuler.net/ All of my code have passed the compete test "Project Euler" on hackerrank.com
+My solutions for some problems from https://projecteuler.net/

+All of my code have passed the compete test "Project Euler" on hackerrank.com